ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 2.8.1 (Commercial) State Synchronization

 A BPI can be used as a common frame of reference for business processes that can be used in a complementary way to existing System-of-Record integrations.

 #### Illustrative High-Level Example

-A Master Services Agreement (MSA) between a Requester (Buyer) and a Provider (Seller) is implemented on a BPI and contains billing terms, pricing, discounts, and Seller information such as billing address etc. Once established and agreed upon by Buyer and Seller, the BPI provides state synchronization between Buyer and Seller since the ERP systems for Buyer and Seller can now refer to mutually agreed upon data as a common frame of reference.
-Based on this mutually agreed upon state in the MSA, the Buyer creates an Order in the business workflow based on the MSA and a cryptographic proof (in zero knowledge) that confirms not only the correct application of business logic but also correct application of commercial data in the Order creation.
-This proof is submitted together with the Order through the BPI and then validated by the Seller without having to utilize its own System of Record for validation using the BPI.
-If the proof is validated, the Seller accepts the proposed state change by generating its own cryptographic proof confirming its acceptance of the state change.
+A Master Services Agreement (MSA) between a Requester (Buyer) and a Provider (Seller) is implemented on a BPI and contains billing terms, pricing, discounts, and Seller information such as billing address, etc. Once established and agreed upon by Buyer and Seller, the BPI provides state synchronization between Buyer and Seller since the ERP systems for Buyer and Seller can now refer to mutually agreed-upon data as a common frame of reference.
+Based on this mutually agreed-upon state in the MSA, the Buyer creates an Order in the business workflow based on the MSA and a cryptographic proof (in zero-knowledge) that confirms not only the correct application of business logic but also the correct application of commercial data in the Order creation.
+This proof is submitted together with the Order through the BPI and then validated by the Seller without having to utilize its System of Record for validation using the BPI.
+If the proof is validated, the Seller accepts the proposed state change by generating its cryptographic proof confirming its acceptance of the state change.
 The Seller then updates the state of the business workflow in the BPI and sends the new proof to the Buyer.

-The figure below visually demonstrates high-level Buyer and Seller Order generation and acceptance assuming that a MSA between Buyer and Seller already exists and is recorded on a BPI, and that the commercial state has been synchronized up to this workstep in the commercial business workflow.
+The figure below visually demonstrates high-level Buyer and Seller Order generation and acceptance assuming that an MSA between Buyer and Seller already exists and is recorded on a BPI and that the commercial state has been synchronized up to this workstep in the commercial business workflow.

 <figure>
   <img